SU football plans to play 8 teams from states on New York Travel Advisory; State Health Department has yet to sign off on the schedule

 Syracuse Athletics responded with a statement that reads: “As we continue preparations to compete this fall we will have conversations with the appropriate local and state officials well in advance of starting our competitive seasons.”

+The Department of Health got back to NewsChannel 9 with a statement that reads: “New York State is currently focused on continuing measures that reduce and mitigate transmission to ensure that pre-k to Grade 12 schools and colleges can start instruction.”

-NewsChannel 9 has reached out to the ACC for comment and the State Department of Health, but has not heard back from either one.
+NewsChannel 9 has reached out to the ACC for comment, but has not heard back from either one.

 More from NewsChannel 9: